 The selection procedure takes place in April-May and involves a Skype interview with the admission committee.

-Information (for applicants non eligible for the Stipendium Hungaricum program) will be announced later.
+Information for applicants non eligible for the Stipendium Hungaricum program will be available in April 2020.